 So while there is a strong positive relationship between uncertainty and impact, there is a weaker negative relationship between downside risk and impact.

 Research Citation Counts

 Next, I thought it would be interesting to see if these patterns appear in researcher citation counts.
 I found a list of ecology researchers along with links to their Google Scholar profiles on GitHub.
 I treated this list as a population of researchers (I’m not sure if it really is), then randomly selected 100 non-students and downloaded their list of publications and citation counts.
 I then calculated the mean citation count, standard deviation, and downside risk for each researcher.

 The assumption here is that citation count is proportional to real world impact.
 Another thing to mention is that these scientists have different funding levels, so we don’t know the true funding to citation conversion rate.

 Using the standard deviation in a situation like this doesn’t make a lot of sense.
-By default, a very successful researcher might have a high standard deviation in their citations as they progress in their career from lowly cited papers to highly cited papers.
+By default, a very successful researcher might have a higher standard deviation in their citations as they progress through their career .
 I think the downside risk metric is more useful here, and it shows that highly cited researchers outperform the mean researcher more often.

 It’s interesting to see some common patterns emerge across these different domains and datasets.

 - First, the impact distributions make it clear that some interventions are much better than others.
 As a result, it makes sense to spend a lot of time searching for good opportunities.

 - Second, interventions with a high downside risk tend to have lower impacts.
 Even though high impact interventions are more uncertain, they dip below the mean less often or to a lesser extent.